Blockchain Comparative Guide

 - whether that other jurisdiction has equivalent data protection or privacy legislation.

-- It must further be considered whether, in a blockchain application, the use of personal data is for legitimate purposes.
+- It should also be considered whether, in a blockchain application, the use of personal data is for legitimate purposes (as required by the data protection laws of both Jersey and other jurisdictions).

 - An individual's 'right to be forgotten' is difficult to reconcile with the blockchain's immutable nature – a data subject could find his or her personal data encased onto a blockchain forever.